 These laws often surprise doctors as this legal issue is rarely discussed in traditional clinical jobs.
 In most states, traditional physician employers like hospitals have statutory exemptions to CPM laws that allow hospitals or other licensed facilities to directly employ physicians.

-Ultimately, the laws against the corporate practice of medicine are designed to prevent non-clinicians from interfering with or influencing the physician’s professional judgment, and therefore put some safeguards around how digital health companies enter into agreements with physicians and other health professionals.
+Ultimately, the laws against the corporate practice of medicine are designed to prevent non-clinicians from interfering with or influencing the physician’s professional judgment.
+Therefore, they put some safeguards around how digital health companies enter into agreements with physicians and other health professionals.

 The “Friendly PC” model in digital health